-This tutorial will give you 'hands-on' experience of the T640, and at the same time acquaint you with the simplest of the four pre-configured 'fixed-function' control strategies supplied in ROM.
+This tutorial will give you 'hands-on' experience of the T640, and at the same time acquaint you with the simplest of the four in-built 'fixed-function' control strategies supplied in ROM.
 This is #1, a single control loop.
-The other three fixed-function strategies are all designed around this loop, so what you learn here will help you configure them as well, via T640's front-panel pushbuttons and displays.
+The other three fixed-function strategies are all designed around this loop, so what you learn here can be applied to configuring them as well, via T640's front-panel pushbuttons and displays.